 6.4.1.
 Frequency of verifications

-Data shall be collected yearly by the authorities from a statistically adequate sample of vehicles within the same battery durability family selected randomly from a variety of climate conditions.
+Data shall be collected yearly by the responsible authorities from a statistically adequate sample of vehicles within the same battery durability family selected randomly from a variety of climate conditions.
 The decision on the number of the vehicles in the sample may be taken by the responsible authority based on risk assessment methodology, but in principle should not be less than 500.

 If the number of vehicles in the sample is less than 500, then on the request of the manufacturer and with the agreement of the responsible authority, a maximum of 5 per cent of the values may be excluded from the sample.
 In such a case, the manufacturer needs to provide adequate information on the reason behind the exclusion for each vehicle to the authority.

 If the number of vehicles in the sample is equal to or more than 500, then all vehicles shall be included in the sample.
-The data read shall be those of the SOCR and SOCE monitors (and other relevant data, such as those defined in Annex 2).
-SOCR and SOCE monitors of vehicles of category 2 and SOCR monitors of category 1-1 and 1-2 vehicles shall be monitored.
+The data read shall be those of the SOCE and SOCR monitors (and other relevant data, such as those defined in Annex 2).
+SOCE and SOCR monitors of vehicles of category 2 and SOCR monitors of category 1-1 and 1-2 vehicles shall be monitored.

 6.4.2.
 Pass/Fail Criteria for the battery durability family